UkoeHB/bevy_cobweb_ui/README.md

 We put the system in `OnEnter(LoadState::Done)` so it runs after all COB files and assets loaded into this crate's [asset managers](bevy_cobweb_ui::assets_ext) have been loaded.

-Check the loading [`docs`](bevy_cobweb_ui::loading) for how to write COB files.
-COB files can be hot reloaded with the `hot_reload` feature, which will refresh commands and scenes if they change.
+Check the loading [docs](bevy_cobweb_ui::loading) for how to write COB files.
+COB files can be hot reloaded with the `hot_reload` feature.
+Hot-reloaded changes will cause affected scene nodes to be refreshed (or cause commands to be re-applied).
 Hot-reloading is minimally destructive.
 Entities are only despawned when you delete scene nodes from a COB file.

 Check the repository examples for how to build different kinds of UI.